 At Google, we follow a simple but vital premise: "Focus on the user and all else will follow."
 User Experience Researchers (UXRs) make this possible.

-User Experience (UX) is made up of multi-disciplinary teams of Designers, Researchers, Writers, Content Strategists, Program Managers, and Engineers who care deeply about the people who use our products.
-We play an integral part in gathering insights about product user needs, attitudes, emotions, and behaviors to inspire and inform design.
-We collaborate closely with each other, engineering, and product management to create industry-leading products that deliver value for our users and Google’s businesses.
+Google User Experience (UX) is made up of multi-disciplinary teams of UX Designers, Researchers, Writers, Content Strategists, Program Managers, and Engineers: we care deeply about the people who use our products.
+The UX team plays an integral part in gathering insights about the needs, attitudes, emotions, and behaviors of people who use our products to inspire and inform design.
+We collaborate closely with each other and with engineering and product management to create industry-leading products that deliver value for the people who use them, and for Google’s businesses.

 As a User Experience Researcher (UXR), you’ll help your team of UXers, product managers, and engineers understand user needs.
+You’ll work with stakeholders across functions and levels and have impact at all stages of product development.
 You’ll play a critical role in creating useful, usable, and delightful products.
-Working with stakeholders across functions and levels, you'll have impact at all stages of product development.
 You’ll explore user behaviors and motivations by conducting primary research such as field studies, interviews, diary studies, participatory workshops, ethnography, surveys, usability testing, and logs analysis.